nbrendler/nbrendler.github.io/posts/rust-leetcode-primer-testing.md

 ## Use property-based testing

-It's a bit tricky for graph/tree problems, but for a large subset of problems on leetcode (those that deal with strings, or arrays of integers, for example).
-You can get a lot of mileage out of property-based testing crates like [quickcheck](https://lib.rs/crates/quickcheck) to help with testing before submitting.
+It's a bit tricky for graph/tree problems, but for a large subset of problems on leetcode (those that deal with strings, or arrays of integers, for example), you can get a lot of mileage out of property-based testing crates like [quickcheck](https://lib.rs/crates/quickcheck) to help with testing before submitting.
 More on this in a future post.